Skip to content

 User provisioning

-When enabled, user accounts are created automatically on first login:
+When enabled, Dependency-Track creates user accounts automatically on first login:

 Team synchronisation

-The frontend must also be configured to start the OIDC flow.
-Pass the following environment variables to the frontend container:
+Configure the frontend to start the OIDC flow by passing the following environment variables to the frontend container:

 1